-She has written on such topics as feminism, relationships of love and friendship, self-esteem and personal growth, human diversity, marriage and family living, divorce, aging and caregiving, sexuality and gender, sex ethics, social justice-oriented folk music, and physical and psychological family violence.
+She has written and lectured on such topics as feminism, relationships of love and friendship, self-esteem and personal growth, human diversity, marriage and family living, divorce, aging and caregiving, sexuality and gender, sex ethics, social justice-oriented folk music, and physical and psychological family violence.

 The author or coauthor of nine books, Letha served for 19 years as editor of Christian Feminism Today (formerly titled EEWC Update) in both its print and website forms.
 Letha retired from that position at the end of December, 2013.

 In addition to her editing and article writing for EEWC-CFT, Letha wrote for several years the annotated “Link of the Day” feature, which replaced her former column called “Web Explorations for Christian Feminists” on the EEWC-CFT website.
 From July 2008 through November 2011, she coauthored with Kimberly B. George the 72-27 blog, subtitled “a cross-generational dialogue between two Christian feminists.”
 She later coauthored, with Melanie Springer Mock and Kendra Weddle, another blog called FemFaith—”an intergenerational conversation among three Christian feminists.”

 Letha’s books have been published by HarperCollins, McGraw-Hill, Bantam, Abingdon, Eerdmans, and Westminster John Knox, among others.
 A list of the books she has authored or coauthored are found in a separate section of this website.